lambdaclass/lambda_ethereum_rust/crates/l2/docs/prover.md

 make init-prover T="prover_type (risc0 or sp1) G=true"
 ```

-The `build_risc0` flag is used, if you don't have the risc0's "sdk", you can build the prover without the feature to check if all the surrounding components of the `zkvm` can be compiled.
+If neither `risc0` nor `sp1` is installed on the system, the prover can be built without the "build" features to check whether all the surrounding components of the prover (except for the RISC-V zkVMs) can be compiled.

 #### Quick Test